An integrated services model: the basics

-In the past, we viewed technology as the main thing we needed to use to make our programs up-to-date and simpler to use.
-But now we understand real change is only possible if we also work to build better business processes and support a culture that makes ongoing improvements.
-We need to know how and why to use technology before we can use it to successfully deliver connected services and create person-centered experiences.
+In the past, we sometimes viewed technology as the thing we needed to fix to make our programs simpler and to make service delivery better.
+But we have come to understand that meaningful change is only possible if we also work to build better business processes and support a culture that makes ongoing improvements, working with people and communities directly on changes they care about, that are rooted in equity.

 Developing a new model